srujana-16/CodeCraftedArcade/README.md

 - To play Rock, Paper and Scissors: run `python3 rock_paper_scissors.py` in your terminal.
 - To play Tic Tac Toe:
   - `cd` into the tic tac toe folder and run `python3 game.py`
+ - To play Hangman:
+  - `cd` into the hangman folder and run `python3 hangman.py`

 ## Built with - Python 3